assainov/extensive.one/content/posts/accessing-deep-properties-in-typescript/index.md

 This is the second best implementation I found after TypeScript Optional Chaining because it comes with type-checking and intellisense support.

-As such, I use it in all the projects.
+As such, if you frequently have new people in the team, it might better to use this option due to backwards editor compatibility.

 ![Deep Property Access Intellisense Support](./deep-property-access-typescript.png)